callysto/infrastructure/README.md

 are defined:

   * `settings`: Returns settings based on a development or production environment.
-  * `clavius`: deploys a centralized team workstation to manage Callysto.
+  * `clavius`: Collected resources for the central team workstation.
-  * `hub`: deploys a standard Callysto JupyterHub environment.
+  * `hub`: Collected resources for JupyterHub.
+  * `ssp`: Collected resources for the SimpleSAMLphp server.
+  * `stats`: Collected resources for the stats server.

 ### Makefile